-PRO TIP: If you have flickering LEDs using SK6812 LED strips, remove the 330ohm resistor as it can mess with the 3.3v signal being sent from the Wemos D1 mini.
+PRO TIP: If you have flickering LEDs using SK6812 LED (I have no issues with the ones from BTF lighting strips, remove the 330ohm resistor as it can mess with the 3.3v signal being sent from the Wemos D1 mini.
 In most cases, you will be ok.

 I plan to rebuild the circuit with a level shifter to convert the 3.3v logic into 5v logic, but I have it working as intended and didn’t want to confuse things.